mnsuk/mnsuk-demos/README.md

-# the-imp
+# mnsuk-demos
-Watson conversation framework
+Launchpad for demos